Biology - Paula Phillips

 English Language and Composition - Robert Kuhn

-Bob Kuhn has been in the teaching profession for 36 years.
+Bob Kuhn taught for 34 years in several locations, including eight years abroad in the Department of Defense Dependent Schools system in Mannheim, Germany, until his retirement in 2011 from the Winston-Salem school system.
 He is a graduate of Pfeiffer University (BA) and Middlebury College’s Bread Loaf School of English (MA).
-He has taught all levels and grades of high school English over the course of his career.
-For the past 25 years he has been an Advanced Placement English teacher exclusively, so he has seen the changes in testing and course philosophy over time.
-He has been an exam reader since 1992 (first in Literature, then in Language) and a table leader since 2005.
-Bob has been a consultant for the English Language program for College Board’s Southeastern region since 1998, doing daylong workshops, teaching and learning conferences, and summer institutes.
-Bob is married and lives with his wife Cathy and cat Louie in High Point, NC.
+Although he has taught all levels and grades of high school English over the course of his career, he was an Advanced Placement English teacher almost exclusively for the last 25 years, so he has seen the changes in testing and course philosophy over time.
+He began scoring AP exams in 1992 (first in Literature, then in Language) and worked as a table leader from 2005 to 2012, his last year at the Reading.
+A consultant for the English Language program for College Board’s Southeastern region since 1998, Bob continues to do one and two-day workshops and summer institutes around the country.

 English Literature and Composition - William Pell